pratiknarang/peershark/README.txt

 his undergrad studies at BITS Pilani, Hyderabad campus.
 Since he did not upload it publicly, I am doing it on his behalf.

+PeerShark requires Python v2.7.* and Tshark installed, and has been tested only for Linux environment.

 Modules to be used in the following order: